 Despite the soup spoon mishap, I enjoyed El Patio for its ambiance.
 Sitting on the patio, we had views of the resort and the Mardi Gras celebration going on that night.
 We could also look into the elegant and vibrantly decorated dining room.

 Himitsu is the one restaurant where you do need a reservation — but only for the hibachi table.
 The hibachi show only takes place one night per week, and it fills up quickly.
-The show was on Wednesday, and the restaurant was closed on Monday when we visited.
-If this is of interest to you, inquire about it at the concierge desk and make your reservation as early as you can.
+When we visited, the show was on Wednesday evening, and the restaurant was closed on Monday.
+Therefore, if the hibachi show is of interest to you, I recommend you inquire about it at the concierge desk and make your reservation as early as possible during your stay.

-If the hibachi show is not of interest to you, try dining here on another night.
-When we couldn’t get reservations for the hibachi show, we decided to still eat there that night.
-We were hoping we might be seated close enough to catch a glimpse of the hibachi show.
-I think other guests had the same idea because we had the longest wait of our trip for this restaurant.
-The hostess was not at all sympathetic to the guests who were waiting for a significant amount of time to just leave their names for a table, and the service never really rebounded from there.
+However, if you are not interested in the hibachi show, I suggest dining here on another night.
+When we couldn’t get reservations for the hibachi show, we decided to still eat at Himitsu that night.
+We hoped we might be seated close enough to catch a glimpse of the hibachi show.
+Unfortunately, I think other guests had the same idea because we had the longest wait of our trip for this restaurant.

-However, if you have patience, all the waiting may be worth it.
-We were able to order an appetizer, soup, entree dish like fried rice, and up to three kinds of sushi.
+Yet, if you have patience, all the waiting may be worth it.
+Once we were eventually seated, we could order an appetizer, soup, main dish such as fried rice, and up to three kinds of sushi.
 If you like sushi, definitely plan to dine here.
-I really enjoyed each of my rolls and was impressed with the use of unique ingredients like ripe plantains in a sweet, dessert-like roll.
-If you don’t like sushi, you’ll still find plenty of other entree options.
+I really enjoyed each of my rolls and was impressed with the use of unique and local ingredients like ripe plantains in a sweet, dessert-like roll.
+If you don’t like sushi, you’ll still find plenty of other options at Himitsu.

 Of all the restaurants at Dreams Las Mareas, Oceana was the one at which I was most looking forward to dining.
 So, I was thoroughly disappointed that none of our food was served warm enough.

 The open-air, poolside restaurant was fighting an uphill battle on a windy night.
-So, I understand the broccoli and cheese soup was cooling faster than it normally would, but I don’t think it was even served hot back in the kitchen.
-That wasn’t even the worst of it.
-My calamari appetizer tasted like it had been sitting out in the kitchen for a while.
-Also, just a thought, but since this is a restaurant at a resort with in-room dining, couldn’t they borrow some dish covers from room service to keep the food warm on particularly gusty nights?
+Therefore, I understand the broccoli and cheese soup was cooling faster than it normally would, but I don’t think it was even served hot back in the kitchen.

-To recap the food: My calamari wasn’t edible.
+To recap the food at Oceana: My calamari wasn’t edible.
 My soup was lukewarm at its hottest.
-My entree was so forgettable, I can’t even tell you what kind of fish I ordered.
-It may have been the sea bass, which normally I love.
-I just remember it had a strangely sweet flavor, and mid-meal I swapped it with Ashley for her ratatouille dish.
-I really hoped the crème brûlée would save the night, but the custard was missing the classic crispy top.
+My entrée was so forgettable that I can’t even tell you what kind of fish I ordered.
+It may have been the sea bass, which I usually love.
+I remember my main dish had a strangely sweet flavor.
+Midway through our meal, my friend offered me her ratatouille dish to graciously took my fish.
+I really hoped the crème brûlée would save the night, but the custard was missing the crispy caramelized sugar on top.

 We did love the hanging chairs at the bar.
-It’s a very cute photo opp!
+It’s a very cute photo op!

 You thought our dinner at Oceana was bad?
 Lunch at the Seaside Grill was worse.

 First of all, at the restaurant that supposedly specializes in tropical cocktails, I tried to order a Malibu Bay Breeze.
 I say tried because our waitress had no clue what that drink was.
-I can understand not having Malibu because that is a specific brand.
-You’re telling me a tropical resort doesn’t have a coconut rum at its bars though?
+I understand not having Malibu because that is a specific brand.
+Yet, you’re telling me a tropical resort doesn’t have a coconut rum at its bars?
 I doubt it.
-Despite trying to explain the simple recipe to her, my drink was certainly not a bay breeze.
+Despite trying to explain the simple recipe to her, my drink was certainly not anything close to a bay breeze.

 Then we tried to order ceviche only to find out from our waitress that all the ceviches were part of a buffet.
 Across the board, the resort’s restaurant employees could do a better job of explaining how each restaurant works when a guest is first seated.
 Once we explored the buffet, we weren’t impressed with the ceviche offerings.
 Maybe I’ve just become a ceviche snob after traveling in Peru.

-You can eat lunch right at your lounge chair, too.
-The limited menu includes cheese or chicken quesadillas served with guacamole, jalapeño peppers, and pico de gallo.
+You can eat lunch right on your lounge chair, too.
+During our stay, the limited food menu included cheese or chicken quesadillas served with guacamole, jalapeño peppers, and pico de gallo.
 The quesadillas were a much better lunch option than the Seaside Grill burger!